Noshir Gowadia: Early career

-Born to a Parsi family in Mumbai, India, he immigrated to the United States and became a naturalized U.S. citizen.
+Born to a Parsi family in Mumbai, India, he immigrated to the United States in 1963 and became a naturalized U.S. citizen.
 He joined Northrop in November 1968, and continued to work there until April 1986.
-As a design engineer, Gowadia was reportedly one of the principal designers of the B-2 Spirit stealth bomber, who conceived and conceptually designed the B-2 bomber's entire propulsion system and billed himself as the "father of the technology that protects the B-2 stealth bomber from heat-seeking missiles."
-In 1999, he founded N.S.
-Gowadia, Inc., his own consulting company.
+As a design engineer, Gowadia was reportedly one of the principal designers of the B-2 Spirit stealth bomber, who conceived and conceptually designed the B-2 bomber's entire propulsion system.

 Arrest on espionage-related charges

-In October 2005, he was interviewed twice by the authorities, and his multimillion-dollar home in Hawaii was searched.
+In October 2005, he was interviewed twice by the authorities, and his home in Hawaii was searched.
 Later the same month, he was arrested, and charged with giving secret defense information to unauthorized parties.
 According to prosecutors, the information mostly related to the B-2 project, and at least eight foreign countries were shown documents relating to the B-2's stealth technology.
 In an affidavit, Gowadia admitted to transmitting classified information, and stated that he did so "to establish the technological credibility with the potential customers for future business."
 Gowadia was held without bail after his arrest.

 On October 26, 2005, Gowadia was arrested and charged with one count of "willfully communicating delivering or transmitting national defense information to a person not entitled to receive it, which information the possessor has reason to believe could be used to the injury of the United States or to the advantage of a foreign nation" in the United States District Court for the District of Hawaii.

 On November 8, 2006, a federal grand jury in Honolulu returned an 18-count superseding indictment against Gowadia.
 According to a press release from the Department of Justice:

 Gowadia was also charged with helping to design stealth technology for Chinese missiles, and with money laundering.